dpmcintyre7/syringe_pumps/README.md

 4. The name of the port is in parenthesis next to "Prolific USB-to-Serial Comm Port"
 5. If the names don't match exactly, look for another a name that is similar to "USB-to-Serial"

-<a name="features"></a>
-## Features Summary
-- set diameter
-- set infuse/withdraw rate
-- set target volume
-- set syringe volume
-- infuse or withdraw indefinitely
-- infuse or withdraw to a target volume
-- infuse or withdraw to a target volume and wait until volume has been reached
-- check if target volume has been reached (poll)

 <a name="commandline"></a>
 ## Command Line Usage